FreeRADIUS/freeradius-server/src/modules/rlm_couchbase/README.md

 }
 ```

-This is the simplest possible view that would return all documents in the specified bucket having a ```docType``` element withmeta.id ```radclient``` value.
-The module only reads the ```id``` element in the returned view thus no additional output is needed and any additional output would be ignored.
+This is the simplest possible view that would return all documents in the specified bucket having a ```docType``` element with ```radclient``` value.
+The module only reads the ```key``` (first emited field) and ```id``` elements in the returned view thus no additional output is needed and any additional output would be ignored.
+The ```key``` emitted here will be used as the client name inside the module.

-To have the module load only a subset of the client documents contained within the bucket you could add additional elements to the client documents and then filter based on those elements within your view
+To have the module load only a subset of the client documents contained within the bucket you could add additional elements to the client documents and then filter based on those elements within your view.

 Simultaneous Use
 ----------------

 The simultaneous use function relies on data stored in the accounting documents.
-When a user attempts to authenticate a view request is made to return all accounting type documents for the current user that do not contain a populates ```stopTimestamp``` value.
+When a user attempts to authenticate a view request is made to return all accounting type documents for the current user that do not contain a populated ```stopTimestamp``` value.

 Example check view: